-- Tfvars & Layering: Use the same code with different tfvars to create multiple environments.
+- Multiple Environments: Tfvars & Layering allow you to use the same code with different tfvars to create multiple environments.
 Terraspace conventionally loads tfvars from the

 tfvarsfolder.
 Rich layering support allows you to build different environments like dev and prod with the same code.
 Examples are in Full Layering.